shashank8536/demo/README.md

 # demo
-This is a demo for github and git.
+This is a demo for Github and Git.